Updating Smart Contracts

 }

-Then, we create the contract that we will eventually upgrade.
+Then, we create the contract that we want to eventually upgrade.

 contract Contract implements ContractInterface {